Uberspace/lab/source/guide_umami.rst

 .. tag_list::

-umami_ Umami is a simple, easy to use, self-hosted web analytics solution.
+umami_ is a simple, easy to use, self-hosted web analytics solution.
 The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions.
 Umami collects only the metrics you care about and everything fits on a single page.

 ----